memfault/interrupt/_drafts/gdb-python-post.md

 New CLI commands can be added via a Python script by creating a new subclass of [gdb.Command](https://sourceware.org/gdb/onlinedocs/gdb/Commands-In-Python.html#Commands-In-Python)

-We can use the `gdb.parser_and_eval` utility to convert arbitrary arguments passed to the command into a `gdb.Value`.
+We can use the `gdb.parse_and_eval` utility to convert arbitrary arguments passed to the command into a `gdb.Value`.
 From there we can index into C struct members to traverse the object.
 In this example we will parse a `UuidListNode` pointer and following the `next` pointer until we reach the end of the list.
 Let's add the following to our `custom_gdb_extensions.py` script:

 ```python
 class UuidListDumpCmd(gdb.Command):